 Angiosarcoma

-An angiosarcoma (like a haemangiopericytoma and haemangioendothelioma) is a tumour that arises from vascular structures.
+Angiosarcomas (like hemangiopericytomas and hemangioendotheliomas) are tumors that arise from vascular structures.
 They are typically difficult to distinguish from one another on imaging alone.

-Angiosarcomas, are the most aggressive of the three, frequently having metastases at the time of diagnosis (and there carrying an extremely poor prognosis), and often having local recurrences.
+Angiosarcomas are the most aggressive of the three, frequently having metastases at the time of diagnosis (and therefore carrying an extremely poor prognosis), and often recur locally.

 Epidemiology

-They account for less than 1 % of all sarcomas and are more frequently seen in males (M:F 2:1) except when seen in the setting of post mastectomy lymphoedema which is clearly more common in women and is known as Stewart-Treves syndrome.
+They account for less than 1% of all sarcomas and are more frequently seen in males (M:F = 2:1).
+The exception is Stewart-Treves syndrome, a complication of protracted post-mastectomy lymphedema, which is obviously more common in women.

 Pathology

 The malignant cells express morphological and functional properties of endothelial cells.
-The tumours can be multicentric with haemorrhage and necrosis being common.
+The tumors can be multicentric with hemorrhage and necrosis being common.

 Associations